tphyahoo/nixos-test-repo/README.md

 Now it is time to replace config of the fresh NixOS with config from the current repo.
 Fot this:

+1. Resize droplet's CPU and RAM to at least 4 vCPUs and 8 GiB of RAM to perform an initial sync.
+For this:
+1.1. shutdown droplet;
+1.2. goto Droplet -> Resize droplet;
+1.3. choose approprite plan;
+1.4. start the droplet

-1. login to the Droplet with droplet IP from DO dashboard:
+2. login to the Droplet with droplet IP from DO dashboard:

 ```
 ssh -A root@<droplet_IP>
 ```

-2. clone the repo with
+3. clone the repo with

 ```
 git clone --recursive https://github.com/dambaev/nixos-test-repo.git
 ```

-3. move the content of the repo into `/etc/nixos/`:
+4. move the content of the repo into `/etc/nixos/`:

 ```
 mv nixos-test-repo/* /etc/nixos/